Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Summary and conclusion

 \section{Summary and conclusion}

-In this work, we present S4ECG, a novel multi-epoch deep learning architecture for ECG arrhythmia detection that leverages structured state space models to capture long-range temporal dependencies.
-Through systematic evaluation across four major ECG databases, we demonstrate consistent and substantial improvements of multi-epoch models over conventional single-epoch approaches, with particularly notable gains in out-of-distribution scenarios.
-Our findings reveal that moderate temporal windows (10-20 minutes) yield optimal performance, suggesting fundamental characteristics of cardiac rhythm analysis that extend beyond dataset-specific artifacts.
-The enhanced robustness and generalizability of our approach address critical challenges in real-world deployment, paving the way for more accurate and reliable arrhythmia monitoring in diverse clinical settings.
-We envision that this work will contribute to a paradigm shift in arrhythmia detection algorithm design, encompassing both temporal modeling evolution and architectural advancement toward efficient structured state space models that better align with clinical practice and the inherent temporal nature of cardiac arrhythmias.
+In this work, we present S4ECG, a deep learning architecture that exploits structured state space models to capture diagnostically relevant long-range dependencies in electrocardiogram signals.
+Through systematic evaluation across four major ECG databases, we demonstrate that the joint analysis of multiple consecutive windows yields substantial improvements over conventional single-window approaches, particularly in challenging out-of-distribution scenarios.
+Crucially, our findings identify an optimal temporal context of 10--20 minutes, reflecting fundamental physiological timescales of cardiac rhythm dynamics that transcend dataset-specific characteristics.
+By significantly enhancing robustness and reducing false positive rates, this approach addresses key barriers to the reliability of automated arrhythmia monitoring.
+These results advocate for a methodological transition in algorithm design—moving beyond isolated morphological analysis toward efficient, temporally-aware sequence modeling that aligns with the continuous nature of cardiac pathophysiology.